 Our journey began: 11th of Coldeven, 599 C.Y.

-It remains the 4th of Reaping, 600 C.Y.
+It is the 23rd of Patchwall, 600 C.Y.

 Elerra Vae, Drow Cleric (Ellistrae)/Sorcerer

-Flotsam “Sam” Stormsurge, Animan (octopus aspect) Rogue/Alchemist
+Flotsam “Sam” Stormsurge, Animan (octopus aspect) Vivisectionist Alchemist

 Meroln Sands, Half-elf Fighter